undead404/you-must-hear/docs/tags/pop-punk.md

 Last updated: <time datetime="2025-10-28T06:50:21.342Z">Tue Oct 28 2025 08:50:21 GMT+0200 (Eastern European Standard Time)</time>

+### Description

+Pop punk is a high-energy fusion of punk rock&#39;s fast tempos and rebellious attitude with catchy, radio-friendly melodies and hooks.
+Emerging in the 1990s, it became the soundtrack of teenage angst and suburban youth culture.
+The genre features power chords, simple song structures, and lyrics about relationships and growing up.

 ### 100 chronological releases

 | Place | Cover | Date | Artist | Album |